BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 ![](https://www.freecodecamp.org/news/content/images/2019/10/heroku-github.png)

-- Now you have the **Connect to GitHub section**, search for the repository and deploy.
+- Now you have the **Connect to GitHub section**, search for the repository, and deploy.

 ![](https://www.freecodecamp.org/news/content/images/2019/10/heroku-search.png)